dbt-labs/docs.getdbt.com/website/docs/docs/cloud/git/import-a-project-by-git-url.md

 ## BitBucket

 You can import your BitBucket repository into dbt Cloud using a deploy key.
 To preserve account security, we recommend you use a service account to add the BitBucket deploy key and maintain the connection between your BitBucket repository and dbt Cloud.
-BitBucket attributes each repository commit and other actions to the actor's Bitbucket email address.
+BitBucket attributes each repository commit and other git actions to the actor's Bitbucket email address.

 To add a deploy key to a BitBucket account: